Degree and Graduation Information (Graduate)

 Comprehensive Exam

-Students must complete a minimum of 30 unit hours of graduate course work and pass a comprehensive examination in the major or emphasis field under the comprehensive examination option.
+Students must complete a minimum of 30 credit hours of graduate course work and pass a comprehensive examination in the major or emphasis field under the comprehensive examination option.
 Examinations may be written and/or oral at the discretion of the degree program.
-Written examinations are intended to take approximately six hours to complete.
-Questions may cover any graduate work done in the major or emphasis, including units transferred from other institutions.
+Written examinations are intended to take approximately 6 hours to complete.
+Questions may cover any graduate work done in the major or emphasis, including credits transferred from other institutions.

 Comprehensive examinations are graded either “passed” or “failed.”
 Students who fail the examination may retake it after completing additional work, as designated by those administering the examination, in a subsequent term.
 Students may retake comprehensive examinations at most twice after an initial failure and after the required additional work has been completed following each failure.
 Specific programs may have more stringent rules.